Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Introduction and main result

 \subsection{Affine transform and the class of polygons}

-For technical convenience, we perform a simple affine transform of lozenges which were present on Fig.~\ref{fig:GFF_tiling} (see Fig.~\ref{fig:affine_transform}).
-After this transform, tilings of polygons will look like the one on Fig.~\ref{fig:polygon_tiling_particles} below.
+For technical convenience, we perform a simple affine transform of lozenges which were present in Figure~\ref{figGFFtiling}; see Figure~\ref{figaffinetransform}.

+After this transform, tilings of polygons will look like the one in Figure~\ref{figpolygontilingparticles} below.
 Polygons which are tiled will thus be drawn on the standard square grid, with all sides parallel either to one of the coordinate axes, or the vector $(-1,1)$.
 We will denote the horizontal and the vertical integer coordinates on the square grid by $x$ and $n$, respectively.

-We will restrict ourselves to polygons of a special kind as shown on Fig.~\ref{fig:polygonal_region}.
+We will restrict ourselves to polygons of a special kind, as shown in Figure~\ref{figpolygonalregion}.
 Every polygon $\Pc$ we consider can be parametrized by two integers $N=1,2,\ldots$, and $k=2,3,\ldots$ (the polygon has $3k$ sides), and by $2k$ (proper) half-integers

 subject to the condition $\sum_{i=1}^{k}(B_i-A_i)=N$ which ensures that there is at least one lozenge tiling of $\Pc$.
-The bottom side of $\Pc$ lies on the horizontal axis $n=0$, and all the $k-1$ top sides (the $i$th such side has endpoints $(B_i,N)$ and $(A_{i+1},N)$, $i=1,\ldots,k-1$) lie on one and the same line $n=N$.
+The bottom side of $\Pc$ lies on the horizontal axis $n=0$, and all the $k-1$ top sides [the $i$th such side has endpoints $(B_i,N)$ and $(A_{i+1},N)$, $i=1,\ldots,k-1$] lie on one and the same line $n=N$.